YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/sample-projects/example-project-3.md

 }
 ```

+{% hint style="info" %}
+If you're using Unity 2021.1 or earlier, once you've made this change to your code, open the Window menu and choose Yarn Spinner -> Update Yarn Commands to update the code that makes this command available to your Yarn scripts.
+{% endhint %}

 Back in the Yarn script, call `disable` once for each character when the story ends, to save the player from going back and having a confusion conversation about an already-solved mystery.

 ```